Sessional/python-monorepo-experiment/README.md

 - [docker (or docker compatible tool)](https://www.docker.com/): the runtime for containers that are used to execute CI tasks for this project and the containers it will ship.
 - [dagger](https://docs.dagger.io/): a tool to manage and build containers in utilizing python

+Optional to install:
+- [act](https://nektosact.com/usage/index.html): some level of validation before pushing a workflow file

 Adding a new library:
 ```sh
 uv init --package --lib libs/lib3